Manchester, Maine: History

 In the early 19th century, the town was known as "The Forks".
 The town was named Manchester after Manchester, Massachusetts.

 Geography

 According to the United States Census Bureau, the town has a total area of 22.62 sqmi, of which 21.39 sqmi is land and 1.23 sqmi is water.
+The town has shoreline on Cobbossecontee Lake, Cobbosseecontee Stream and Hutchinson Pond.

+Bordering

+Manchester borders the cities of Augusta and Hallowell and the town of Farmingdale to its east, the town of West Gardiner to its south, the towns of Withrop and Readfield to its west, and the towns of Belgrade and Sidney to the north.